Item 13: Use default implementations to minimize required trait methods

 This tension can be balanced by including the wider range of methods that makes the user's life easier, but with default implementations provided for any methods that can be built from other, more primitive, operations on the interface.

-A simple example of this is the is_empty() method for an ExactSizeIterator; it has a default implementation that relies on the len() trait method:
+A simple example of this is the is_empty() method for an ExactSizeIterator, which is an Iterator that knows how many things it is iterating over.1 This method has a default implementation that relies on the len() trait method:

 fn is_empty(&self) -> bool {